airtai/faststream/docs/docs/en/nats/jetstream/ack.md

 ## Manual Acknowledgement

-If you want to acknowledge a message manually, you can get access directy to the message object via the [Context](../../getting-started/context/existed.md){.internal-link} and call the method.
+If you want to acknowledge a message manually, you can get access directly to the message object via the [Context](../../getting-started/context/existed.md){.internal-link} and call the method.

 ```python
 from faststream.nats.annotations import NatsMessage